Lotemn102/HebHTR/README.md

 ## About the Model
 As mentioned, this model was written by Harald Scheidl.
 This model was trained to decode text from images with a single word.
 I've trained the model on a Hebrew words dataset.
-The accuracy level of this model is 88%, with a character error rate around 4%.

 The model receives input image of the shape 128×32, binary colored.
 It has 5 CNN layers, 2 RNN layers, and eventually words are being decoded with a CTC-WordBeam algoritm.